BDB-Studios/ansible-openshift-kvm-collection/roles/xrdp/README.md

-microlise_collections.kvm.xrdp
+bdbstudios.openshift_kvm.xrdp
 =========

-Auxillary role called by `microlise_collections.kvm.prepare_server` can be consumed in other playbooks.
+Auxillary role called by `bdbstudios.openshift_kvm.prepare_server` can be consumed in other playbooks.
 Installs TigerVNC and XRDP server on an EL host.
 Will ensure we have a default desktop environment as well and if required install it.
 Configures the XRDP.ini file to allow windows RDP to connect.